flosSoftware/tinnitus_therapy/README.md

 ## Known issues

-The program amplifies noise in the silent parts (let the prgram author know if it's bothersome).
+The program amplifies noise in the silent parts (let the prgram author know if that's bothersome).

 ## Disclaimer